raleigh bicycle raleigh sports three speed bicycles superbe rudge bicycle humber bicycles sturmey archer gears nottingham

 As mentioned above, Raleigh forks are completely standard except for the thread pitch.
 Thus, any standard stem with a 7/8" (22.2 mm) quill will fit into the forks.

 There is an issue, however, at the top end of the stem.
 This is not a Raleigh-specific issue, but applies to older British bikes from all makers.
-The handlebar clamp diameters on older british bikes depended on the material of the handlebars, rather than what type of bars they were.
+The handlebar clamp diameters on older British bicycles depended on the material of the handlebars, rather than what type of bars they were.
 Specifically, steel handlebars (and the stems made for them) used a 15/16" (23.8 mm) clamping diameter at the middle of the bar.
-Most Nottingham Raleighs will have this type of bar/stem.
+Most Nottingham Raleighs have this type of bar/stem.

-If you want to replace the handlebar, you should really replace the stem too, becasue it is unsafe to overspread the 15/16" stem to fit a standard 1" (25.4 mm) handlebar.
+If you want to replace the handlebar, you should really replace the stem too, because it is unsafe to overspread the 15/16" stem to fit a standard 1" (25.4 mm) handlebar.

 Fenders/Mudguards/Racks

-The location of the eyelets at the back of the rear dropouts calls for shorter fender stays than normal.
+The location of the eyelets at the back of the rear dropouts calls for shorter fender stays than normal at the back of the fender, and longer at the top of the fender.
 This is not a problem with most newer fenders because they have adjustable stays.

 The eyelet position can also be an issue with some rear luggage racks, because the legs may not be long enough to let the rack clear the top of the fender.
 Racks designated as being for "hybrid" bikes will usually work.